eikek/docspell/website/site/content/docs/install/prereq.md

 of the url.
 See the [config page](@/docs/configure/database.md) for an example.

-For large installations, PostgreSQL or MariaDB is recommended.
+For larger installations, PostgreSQL is recommended.
 Create a database and a user with enough privileges (read, write, create table) to that database.